Tasks Due Today

 At the end of this session, students should have an understanding of the following:

-- Guidelines and due date for the Week 6 Discussion
+- Guidelines and due date for the Week 5 Discussion reflecting on the Bauhaus readings

 Research Project Meetings